 90% of patients with depression will have a significant improvement in their condition and 6 out of 10 will have a total resolution of their symptoms, even if no antidepressant had been effective before.

-While it is a treatment in practice for many years, and formerly called “electroshock therapy”, the modalities of administration, safety, type of electric field used and side effects are totally different today.
+Although the treatment has been around for many years and was called “electroshock therapy”, the modalities of administration, safety, type of electric field used and side effects are totally different today.
 The main problem with this treatment has been its poor reputation, much more than its side effects.
 This poor image is linked to a lack of knowledge of current practices and is based on unfounded beliefs, misunderstandings, outdated stories and publications.
-While this treatment may have been used in a diverted way, as other medical techniques have been, its current use in psychiatry most often allows patients to regain an unprecedented quality of life with few side effects.
+While this treatment may have been misappropriated, as other medical techniques have been, its current use in psychiatry most often allows patients to regain an unprecedented quality of life with few side effects.

 It is the combination of direct electrical stimulation of certain brain areas and the induction of a seizure that is responsible for the effectiveness of the treatment.

 This treatment is the focus of numerous scientific publications and its mechanism, as well as the explanations for its effectiveness, are much better understood today.